+- CCFs must exchange register keepers in pairs or threes (Para 372). - 2 Outside coaches are allowed - A tie for the first prize will be shot off (Para 510a) on First Thursday after 3 the Ashburton 600 yards. - A competitor eligible for a reserved prize must sign the certificate on his 4 ticket pen to all cadets eli igible to shoot in the Ashburton and to overseas cadets.
 Dress See Para 202.
-Distance 600 yards.
+Distance 300 yards.
 No of shots Two sighting shots and seven to count.
-First Prize A Tankard presented annually by Capt JL le Breton, an engraved spoon and an NRA Gold Medal.
+First Prize A Challenge Cup presented in 1928 by His Grace The Duke of Wellington KG GCVO, an engraved silver spoon and an NRA Gold Medal.
 Second Prize An engraved spoon and an NRA Silver Medal.
 Third Prize An engraved spoon and an NRA Bronze Medal.
-4th-100th An engraved silver spoon (to include ten spoons reserved for those under 16 years old on the final day of the Schools Meeting).
+4th-100th An engraved silver spoon (to include 10 spoons reserved for those under 16 years old on the final day of the Schools Meeting).